-A: Although road cycling is gentle on the body, protects the joints, increases aerobic capacity, and burns calories, it does NOT increase muscle strength/hypertrophy above the waist, increase flexibility, balance, or mobility, and for main purpose of this article, does NOT build bone density, which is crucially important both as we age and as a cyclist.
+A: Road cycling is gentle on the body, protects the joints, increases aerobic capacity, and burns calories.
+However, it does not increase muscle strength/hypertrophy above the waist, increase overall flexibility, improve mobility, or build bone density; all of which are crucially important, both as we age, and as a cyclist.

 Q: I’m short on time.
-How can I build bone without adding in another workout?
+How can I build bone density without adding in another workout?

 A: The best exercise is the one that you will do and can easily fit into your schedule.
 If you don’t have enough time to add in a strength training program, then walking, hiking, or running will all increase bone density.
-Here are a few tips of how you can add a bit more bone building time into your day:
+Here are a few tips of how you can sneak it more of these types of exercises throughout the day:

 - Take the stairs whenever possible.

 - If you work from home, go for a walk around the block before starting your day and again at the end, just like you would if you had to commute to work.

 - Start the day with 15 mins of squats, pushups, rows, and some basic lunges or strength training work.
 Exercise first thing in the morning and keep it short so it doesn’t take up too much time and you are more likely to actually do it.